India ATLAS of Plucked Instruments

 mohan veena / indian slide guitar

-The type of guitar that is used for the mohan veena is is usually a modern large jazz guitar with f-holes.
+The type of guitar that is used for the mohan veena is usually a modern large jazz guitar with f-holes.
 There are 8 strings on the tuning head, and at the side (on a plank fixed to the side of the neck) are about 12 extra tuning machines for the resonance strings.
 Usually only 3 main strings are played with the steel, the rest are drones.
-Some players put the shikari strings (the high strings used for rhythmic effect) on the right side of the main strings.
-On some instruments the resonance strings are underneath the main strings, on others they are at the left side; they always have a flat, rounded bridge of their own.

 top

-bullbull tarang example : from souvenirshop in Utrecht, NL
+bulbul tarang example : from souvenirshop in Utrecht, NL

 L=595 B=125 H=85mm; scale 500mm

-This instrument is also found (and made) in Nepal, China and South East Asia, and may have fancy names like "Japan Benjo", "Germany Banjo", etc. In Germany a similar instrument is called Akkordolia (see Miscellaneous).
+This instrument is also found (and made) in Nepal, China and South East Asia, and may have fancy names like "Japan Benjo", "Germany Banjo", etc. In Germany a similar instrument is called Akkordolia (see page Miscellaneous).

 You Tube